Diaby02/EasyCounting/README.md

 * FSC_indu
 * Images_orin

-FSC-147 is the same as the official one, but we changed the split file by adding new configurations:
+FSC147 is the same as the official one, but we changed the split file by adding new configurations:
-* training_ar_uniform: a sub
+* training_ar_uniform: a subselection of the training images for a uniform training along the object aspect_ratio
+* test_indu: a subselection of the test images with only potential industrial images
+* test_distinct: a subselection of the test_indu images, where all object are perfectly distinguishable
+* test_vrac: the complementary of test_distinct

+the new split file is available [here](put_split_file_link)

 ### 2. 🚀 Set Up Anaconda Environment: